tauraamui/website/blog/lilly-devlog-2-todo-comment-picker.md

 date: 28/02/2025
 tab_title: Lilly Devlog 2 - Todo comment picker
 article_title: Lilly Devlog 2 - Todo comment picker
-published: no
+published: yes
+unlisted: yes
 ---
 #{article_title}

 The Lilly project feature set target is based on my personal existing Neovim configuration.
-This is to say that all of the functionality and behaviour of Neovim as I have configured it is the target goal for the Lilly editor project.
+That is to say that all of the functionality and behaviour of Neovim as I have configured it is the target goal for the Lilly editor project.

 One main feature that I want to re-create from my Neovim setup is the functionality of a plugin called [todo comments](https://github.com/folke/todo-comments.nvim).